MaringantiYashwanth/100-Days-of-Code-Python/README.md

 - **Project Worked On**:
   - Band Name Generator
 - **Challenges**:
-  - Differentiating between data types like integers, floats, strings, and booleans.
+  - Entering text when a number is expected
+  - Encountered syntax, indentation, and type errors when doing string manipulation.
   - Choosing appropriate and meaningful variable names.
-  - Encountered syntax, indentation, and type errors when doing string manipulation.
 - **Solutions**:
   - Practice creating variables of different types and using the type() function to check their      types.
   - Follow naming conventions like using lowercase letters and underscores.
   - Carefully read error messages and debug step by step.
 Practice writing clean and well-indented code.
 ### Day 2: [13-08-2024]